psamsotha-ss/smoothstack-ec2-jersey-api/README.md

 2. In the left sidebar, click Configure
 3. Add a new API token and give it a name like `github-webhook`
 4. Copy the token
-5. Create a pipeline and select "Trigger build remotely" from Built Triggers
-6. Paste the copied token
-7. Copy the URL below the input
-8. Go to the project on GitHub and go to Settings and Webhooks
+5. Go to the project on GitHub and go to Settings and Webhooks
-9. Create a new webhook and paste the URL replacing the `TOKEN_NAME` with the name of the token and `JENKINS_URL` with the URL of Jenkins
+6. Create a new webhook and user the URL `<jenkins-url>/github-webhook/`
+7. Paste the copied token into the "Secret" field
+8. In Jenkins, create a pipeline and select "GitHub hook trigger for GITScm polling" from Build Triggers
-10. Test by making a commit.
+9. Test by making a commit.
+(Note: the pipeline must be first ran manually once before a commit will trigger it)

 ### Setup SonarQube project

 1. Create a new project manually
 2. Select "Locally" when asked how to analyze repository
 3. Create a token to pass to Jenkins
-4. Use the token to pass to the Maven SonarQube plugin (in Jenkinsfile)
+4. In Jenkins, go to Manage Jenkins -> Manage credentials and create a new secret to use as an environment variable (See Jenkinsfile for usage)

 ## Access API